-At our school, we regularly celebrate the success of all pupils in a variety of ways as we recognise that focussing on success and positive outcomes is essential in developing a positive culture and ethos across the school.
+At our school, we regularly celebrate the success of all pupils in a variety of visible ways as we recognise that focussing on success and positive outcomes is essential in developing a positive culture and ethos across the school.
+Good behaviour is recognised sincerely rather than just rewarded.